 Haphazardly written but here goes.

 So I started getting things that were pretty menstrual crampy Thursday night.
-Then they paused during the day Friday but I told Andrey he had to cook because I couldn’t manage to do much for some reason.
+Then they paused during the day Friday.
 I was exhausted just standing up.
 Then they picked up Friday night but weren’t too bad.
 More annoying I’d say.
 I slept through them (woke up 3 times to pee) but slept from 1 am to 12:30pm Saturday.
 Then we went to St Lawrence market (for meat) and the cramps started coming every 10 minutes for a minute each, but I could breathe through them.
 And the pain would just shut off completely after 70 seconds so it wasn’t that bad because there were breaks.
-Andrey asked me if I should start timing them and I said I wasn’t going to because your first labour was supposed to last for a really long time, and I wasn’t sure they were anything anyways.
+It took me a while to start timing them because I thought your first labour was supposed to last for a really long time, and I wasn’t sure they were anything anyways.

 We came home and had chicken wings.
 Then at 7pm I unsuccessfully tried to nap and they kinda went to 9 minutes apart.
 We went to Loblaws at 10pm but I stayed in the car.
 On the way home we had to pull over for one contraction because of the bumps, and I thought they were getting more intense but again nothing unbearable because of the breaks in between.

 Then… Let’s see.
-We got home and Andrey started setting up the birth tub (I had planned a home birth because I don’t trust hospitals at all).
-They started getting intense enough that I had to squeeze my eyes shut, but I was still getting breaks in between them.
+We got home and cramps started getting intense enough that I had to squeeze my eyes shut, but I was still getting breaks in between them.
 I was able to be on Facebook (11:30pm).
 Sitting up helped.
 Laying down made them take longer but I kept upright to speed things along.
 Then I think around 12:30 they went from 5-6 minutes to like 2 minutes apart really fast and got pretty intense.
 I went to the washroom and it was pretty painful but I could still walk in between the contractions.
 Then I called mom and dad (12:40) because the contractions had sped up so much so quickly.
 Mom asked if I had called the midwife.
 I hadn’t yet, you’re supposed to call the midwife when contractions are 3 minutes apart and 1 minute long for an hour, but mine had gone from 5 minutes apart to 2 minutes apart in 15 minutes, so I was trying to wait until they lasted for an hour…. which was probably a mistake.
 Anyways, I called the midwife (1:15) who was at another birth so she didn’t show up until 2:10am and by that time I already felt like pushing!

 The birth tub helped quite a bit but I started making moaning noises with the contractions at around 1.
 I could still laugh and things in between though, it wasn’t nearly as terrifying as I was led to believe.
 Then at 2am before the midwife showed up I started wanting to push.
 I have a hard time getting on my hands and knees because of my ankle replacement and old arthritic wrist damage, and the birth tub really helped me use different positions with less weight in my joints.